Denied claims remain common for private practices. A 2025 analysis reported a 16% rise in claim denials from 2018 to 2024.

 Save time with this sample appeal letter

-Revenue cycle expert, Elizabeth Woodcock of Woodcock and Associates, drafted the following sample appeal letter that is easy to customize for your specific needs.
+Revenue cycle expert Elizabeth Woodcock of Woodcock and Associates drafted the sample appeal letter below so you can customize it for your needs.
+Before sending, replace every placeholder with your identifiers as noted below.

 How to open the appeal letter